stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

-hunger which was great but their solution involved   commercial agriculture going into areas where it doesn't currently exist to be able to feed the   people in a way that doesn't depend upon shipping food from other countries which made sense except   it was bringing more nitrogen-based fertilizers to more river deltas which will increase the   rate of dead zones in the ocean which is an [[existential risk]] for the whole planet   when i brought that up to them i'm like okay well you're going to feed more people   per year for a few years and then speed up the death of the oceans and everybody   they're like yeah we never thought of that and
+hunger which was great but their solution involved   commercial agriculture going into areas where it doesn't currently exist to be able to feed the   people in a way that doesn't depend upon shipping food from other countries which made sense except   it was bringing more nitrogen-based fertilizers to more river deltas which will increase the   rate of [[dead zone|dead zones]] in the ocean which is an [[existential risk]] for the whole planet   when i brought that up to them i'm like okay well you're going to feed more people   per year for a few years and then speed up the death of the oceans and everybody   they're like yeah we never thought of that and